taataa/tapspace/docs/api.md

-## taaspace.SpaceNode(emitter)
+## taaspace.AbstractNode(emitter)

-Upgrades `emitter` to a SpaceNode.
+Upgrades `emitter` to a AbstractNode.

 #### #getParent()

-Return a SpaceNode.
+Return a AbstractNode.

 Return null if no parent.

 #### #getRootParent()

-Return a SpaceNode.
+Return a AbstractNode.

 #### #getChildren()

-Return an array of SpaceNodes.
+Return an array of AbstractNodes.

 #### #getDescendants()

-Return an array of SpaceNodes.
+Return an array of AbstractNodes.

-#### #hasChild(spaceNode)
+#### #hasChild(abstractNode)

-Return true if spaceNode is a child of this.
+Return true if abstractNode is a child of this.

 #### #setParent(newParent)

-Move this onto a parent SpaceNode.
+Move this onto a parent AbstractNode.
 Will be removed from the old parent if there was one.

 #### #remove()